 FINANCIAL SAMURAI POST-TAX SAVINGS GUIDE

 A 2010 study showed that the average net worth of a homeowner is roughly $200,000, or 40X greater than the average renter’s net worth of $5,000.
-We can debate the merits of this study (done by a real estate association of course) all day long (demographic sampling, housing price changes, etc), but the point is, “above average” people generally all own homes and are wealthier, be it 2X wealthier or 40X wealthier than the average renter.
+We can debate the merits of this study all day long.
+But the point is, “above average” people generally all own homes and are wealthier.
+Be it 2X wealthier or 40X wealthier than the average renter, homeowners are wealthier.

 The return on rent is always -100%.
 You get a place to live and that’s that.
 There is never a positive return on an asset after a month, or 30 years of renting.
 A renter cannot pass on her paid off house to her kids or grandchildren.
 There is no asset accumulation at all.
 There is a reason why some 97% of millionaires are property owners.

 The value of real estate varies across all the land and the world.
 It is very hard to make an assumption of what should be inputted as a result.
-According to the US Census bureau, the median home price in America is $221,800 while the average home price is $272,900.
-You can’t get anything livable in San Francisco, New York City, Los Angeles, and maybe even Washington DC and Boston for $250,000.
-But, you sure can in the Midwest for $250,000.
+According to the US Census bureau, the median home price in America is about $370,000.

 I’m personally investing heavily in the heartland of America to take advantage of demographic trends towards lower cost areas of the country.
-The future of work is remote work thanks to technology and the months of shelter-in-place in 2020 due to the coronavirus.
+The future of work is remote work thanks to technology.
+The pandemic has only accelerated this trend.

-Hence, let’s construct an equity value chart of something based on a range of $250,000-$500,000, with the assumption that upon retirement, you have your house paid off and can attribute this amount into your net worth, or the capitalized value of all rents you would pay if you did not own.
+Hence, let’s construct an equity value chart of something based on a range of $250,000-$500,000.
+Let’s assume that upon retirement, you have your house paid off.
+You can attribute this amount into your net worth.
+Or you can capitalize all the rent you would have paid and create a value fo those savings.